 Political divides are pushing coworkers, friends, and families apart — perhaps now more than ever.
 Putting aside differences to preserve relationships can be a challenge, but there are opportunities to find common ground.
 As part of the Center for Media Engagement’s connective democracy initiative, we’re finding practical solutions to the problems of divisiveness.
 Our research has revealed helpful strategies for approaching political discussions and has explored the habits common among people who are able to overcome differences.
+These findings can be useful for journalists as they cover polarizing issues.

 5 Ways to Talk to People You Disagree With